CaesarCloudSync/CaesarAIMusicStreamMusicConnect/README.md

 Using v18.19.0

 # Deploying Images
+1. First Remove .vit and out directories.

-Makes sure Image is 1000x1000 and square shaped.
+2. Makes sure Image is 1000x1000 and square shaped.
 If logo is cirular.
 Use square background and make it transparent.

 Add to main.ts:
   const mainWindow = new BrowserWindow({